hyperledger-archives/iroha/README.md

 Iroha v0.95 preview version is released on [TBD].

 ## Iroha repository 101

-System runs as a daemon, representing single peer in Iroha network.
-For each peer there is following package structure, corresponding to components of the system:
+Iroha runs as a daemon _(irohad)_, representing a single peer in the Iroha network.
+For each peer, there is the following package structure, corresponding to components in the system:

-* *Torii* (gate) is a package that contains classes, which are in charge of interaction with users (clients)
+* *Torii* (⛩, gate) is a package that contains classes, which are in charge of interaction with users (clients)
-* *Network* encompasses interaction in network of peers
+* *Network* encompasses interaction with the network of peers
-* *Validation* classes check business rules and validity (right format) of transactions or queries
+* *Validation* classes check business rules and validity (correct format) of transactions or queries
-* *Synchronizer* helps to sync newcomer peers or temporary disconnected peers
+* *Synchronizer* helps to synchronize new peers in the system or temporarily disconnected peers
-* *Simulator* generates temporary snapshot of storage to validate transactions
+* *Simulator* generates a temporary snapshot of storage to validate transactions
-* *Ametsuchi* is ledger block storage
+* *Ametsuchi* is the ledger block storage
 * *Model* classes are system entities, and converters for them

 <br>

-For other components and more explanation please take a look at *technical and design docs.*
+For other components and more explanations, please take a look at the *technical and design docs.*

 ## Quickstart

 ### Docker

-You may use docker ennvironment to build and run the system.
-Execute the following:
+You may use the docker ennvironment to build and run the system, by executing the following:

 ```
 git clone https://github.com/hyperledger/iroha.git
 sh iroha/docker/run-ametsuchi-dev.sh
 ```

-After that, container will run in interactive mode.
+After that, the container will run in interactive mode.
 So, you can run any IDE or editor on your local environment, while building the system in docker environment

 ### Build